nusCS2113-AY1920S1/PersonalAssistant-Duke/tutorials/gradleTutorial.md

 1. If the above didn't work either, close Intellij, delete the Intellij project files (i.e., `.idea` folder and `*.iml` files), and set up the project again, but instead of choosing `Create project from existing sources`, choose `Import project from external model` -> `Gradle`.

 After this, IntelliJ IDEA will identify your project as a Gradle project and you will gain access to the `Gradle Toolbar`.
-Through the toolbar, you run Gradle tasks and view your project's dependencies.
+Through the toolbar, you run Gradle expensesList and view your project's dependencies.

-You can click on the Gradle icon in the Gradle toolbar and create a new run configuration for running Gradle tasks without needing to type a `gradlew` command.
+You can click on the Gradle icon in the Gradle toolbar and create a new run configuration for running Gradle expensesList without needing to type a `gradlew` command.

 ![Gradle icon](assets/GradleIcon.png)

 ## Adding Plugins

 Gradle plugins are reusable units of build logic.
-Most common build tasks are provided as core plugins by Gradle.
+Most common build expensesList are provided as core plugins by Gradle.
 Given below are instructions on how to use some useful plugins:

 ### CheckStyle